He could hear the key in the lock

 In truth he hardly ever raised it in the class

-He couldn't look in those eyes or the eyes of the other children
+He couldn't look in those eyes or the eyes of the other

 The teacher began to read the Rassenkunde